How to Spot a Fake Property Rental Listing

 There’s a small chance it could be legitimate.
 You might want to try requesting a viewing, and try contacting the owner’s email and asking for their contact info.
 Then, I can verify the contact info for you if you’d like.

 It is generally not recommended to complete an application, pay or provide personal information online without first visiting the property and meeting with the landlord or property manager.
-Often, scammers will insist on rushing through the process, avoiding in-person meetings, or showing the property.
+Often, scammers will insist on rushing through the process, avoiding in-person meetings, or avoiding showing the property.

 Online applications can be legitimate, but they should only be filled out after you’ve had a chance to tour the property and confirm the legitimacy of the listing.
 Direct interaction with the landlord or property manager, seeing the property first-hand, and not rushing through the rental process are crucial steps in avoiding scams.